 It depends.
 There are a few places in the United States where it is illegal to add knives to the standard trash.
 This is for safety reasons.

 Since knives can be recycled, you should do that.
-The world is going to always have a demand for more metal.
+The world is always going to have a demand for more metal.

 Are There Other Ways to Recycle Knives?